sinch/ios-managed-push-tutorial/readme.md

 Now you can provide real-time notifications for the real-time features of your app in a rather short amount of time.

 Today we're going to be building the Sinch push notification app that's provided as an example when you download the Sinch SDK.
-You can download the starter project HERE, which includes all the features except for managed push.
+You can [download the starter project](https://github.com/sinch/ios-managed-push-tutorial), which includes all the features except for managed push.
 If you'd like to learn about any of the other features, or simply how to get started, you can check out the other tutorials on this site or browse through a doc, which includes a comprehensive beginner's guide for iOS.

 Now, let’s begin.
 Open up the starter project and navigate over to **AppDelegate.m**.
 If you look for the initSinchClientWithUserId method, you will see the following code: